ave-llan/local-field-guide/README.md

 # Local Field Guide
-Create and view little field guides for any spot.
-Checklists of mammals, birds, insects, reptiles, fishes, butterflies, mushrooms, flowers, etc.
+Create and view little field guides.
+When given a species name, the app automatically creates a species card by looking up a picture from Flickr and a description from Wikipedia.

 ### Requirements